UFC 206: Holloway vs. Pettis: Predictions & Analysis

 A few statistical edges stand out.
 Ortiz throws significantly more leather — a 1.0 sig. strike per minute gap.
 Makovsky is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Makovsky has tighter striking defense, making opponents miss more often.

 The Pick: Dustin Ortiz over Zach Makovsky.
-The model gives Ortiz a slight nod at 57% — this could easily go either way.
-Notably, the betting market has Ortiz at 40% implied while our model sees 57% — a 17-point disagreement that could signal value.
+We're leaning Ortiz here at 65%, a solid but not overwhelming edge.
+Notably, the betting market has Ortiz at 40% implied while our model sees 65% — a 26-point disagreement that could signal value.

 Methodology